seperman/deepdiff/docs/index.rst

     - to_dict() method chokes on standard json.dumps() kwargs
     - Fixes accessing the affected_root_keys property on the diff object returned by DeepDiff fails when one of the dicts is empty
-    - In version 8.1.0, accessing the affected_root_keys property on the diff object returned by DeepDiff fails when one of the dicts is empty
+    - Fixes accessing the affected_root_keys property on the diff object returned by DeepDiff fails when one of the dicts is empty